coderefinery/manuals/chat.md

-You can make topical private streams for groups that significantly overlap with our community.
-Currently, Zulip admins can't add themselves or others to private streams.
+You can make topical private channels for groups that significantly overlap with our community.
+Currently, Zulip admins can't add themselves or others to private channels.

 ## Good practices and tips